Reading time: About 2 minutes

 1-When someone asks you something you’re not sure about

 ● “I need a minute to regroup.
-Can we pick this up in a half hour?”
+Can we pick this up in half an hour?”

 ● “Can we chat about this later today, after I’ve had more time to think about it?”
 Once you’ve reflected, you can serve up a clear, charge-free “no”, depending on the context.